Trint transcription service

-So as good as automated speech recognition has become, its errors disqualified it.
-Because for any journalist, we can’t use that until we know we can validate it.
+Speech recognition has made leaps and bounds in recent years.
+But as good as automated speech recognition has become, its errors disqualified it.
+For any journalist, we can’t use that until we know we can validate it.

-And there’s no easy way to do that.
-You’ve got to go back to the reporting, find the moment, listen to it.
-We might as well just do it all without automated speech because it takes a long time to find what we want.
+There was no easy way to do that.
+We may as well just have just done it all without automated speech because it took a long time to find what we want.

 Trint bridges that gap because we marry the text to the original audio or video.
 When you play the recording in your browser, you can follow the transcript and correct any errors directly in the browser copy.

 Journalist, entrepreneur, and Tint CEO Jeff Kofman

 Jeff Kofman is an award-winning journalist, and foreign and war correspondent.
 He’s a veteran reporter with ABC, CBS and CBC News and has worked in Canada, the U.S., Latin America, the Caribbean, and the U.K. He has reported on many of the biggest stories of our time including the Iraq War, Hurricane Katrina and the Arab Spring.